habi/porespy/README.md

 ## Generating an image

-PoreSpy offers several ways to generate artificial images, for quick testing and developmnet of work flows, instead of dealing with reading/writing/storing of large tomograms.
+PoreSpy offers several ways to generate artificial images, for quick testing and development of work flows, instead of dealing with reading/writing/storing of large tomograms.

 ``` python